Three Ways Financial Services Can Improve CX and Onboarding

 The sometimes-forgotten side of this coin is the bank’s own processes, and how they utilize their customer data.
 While the customer may see the bank as a single monolithic entity, behind the scenes, there may be over 20 different touchpoints, systems and departments working together on a daily basis.
 Communicating with customers in an omnichannel format in real time requires a data management structure that is up to that task.
 That structure has to be able to connect all of the bits of available customer data together, to create a single, 360-degree view of each individual customer, their interaction history and relationships, and allow for the best way for the bank to interact with each individual.
 Without this, it’s impossible to engage customers in a truly meaningful way.

-For more on how banks can use smarter data management tools to connect with customers and deliver more effective, customer-pleasing onboarding experiences, be sure to sit in on my upcoming American Banker webcast, “Innovations for Customer Onboarding and Engagement in Financial Services,” to be held on Tuesday, May 2, 2pm EST.
+For more on how banks can use smarter data management tools to connect with customers and deliver more effective, customer-pleasing onboarding experiences, be sure to view my on demand American Banker webcast, “Innovations for Customer Onboarding and Engagement in Financial Services."
+For information on ways to increase onboarding effectiveness, digital engagement and profitability download our white paper.

 You may also like